Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 ![image](https://github.com/user-attachments/assets/3a406c07-f786-4fa3-a752-44844eb07d08)

 </div>
-Your interface should now look like so
+Your interface should now look like this

 ![image](https://github.com/user-attachments/assets/f269bb8c-0a1c-452d-beed-5a0ef07bda8e)